madvorak/read-lean/README.md

 Here we will teach you how to read math written in Lean.

+Let's review an easy lemma we know from the middle school (even tho we probably didn't call it "lemma" back then).

 ```lean
 lemma difference_of_cubes {R : Type} [CommRing R] (x y : R) :
     (x^2 + x*y + y^2) * (x - y) = x^3 - y^3 := by